rafi/awesome-vim-colorschemes/docs/nightsense-stellarized.md

 If `termguicolors` is not set, terminal vim will fall back to a rough approximation of stellarized.

+Note that if you're running vim in iTerm2, you must [use vim 8.1](https://github.com/nightsense/stellarized/issues/4) in order for stellarized to work properly.

 ### cursor shape

 To set mode-specific cursor shapes in terminal vim, see the [Vim Tips Wiki](http://vim.wikia.com/wiki/Change_cursor_shape_in_different_modes).